KotaHemanthUC/awesome-behavioral-interviews/README_cp.md

 This repository contains tips and resources to prepare for Behavioral interviews.

-- Make Result Writtable with 3 points atleast
-- Impact and fast resolution : Issue for how long and fast resolution?
-- Follow up : Then start with situation.
-- Why follow up usually with random question and cross question : Not byhearted and avoid.

 ## ✅ General Tips to succeed in Behavioral Interviews
 1. **Understand the STAR Method:** Familiarize yourself with the STAR method (Situation, Task, Action, Result) for structuring your responses.
 This helps you provide clear and concise answers and keeps your answers focused.
 1. **Listen attentively:** Pay close attention to the interviewer's questions and follow-up prompts.
 Make sure your responses directly address what's being asked.